 All the cuttings must be stored in a cool, dry place for about seven days.

-Once the cutting is inserted in the hole, fill it with soil, and water deeply so the root system of the plant is established.
+Once the cutting is inserted in the hole, fill it with soil and water, so the plant’s root system is established.

-There might be a need for extra irrigation in case the weather is very dry.
+Extra irrigation might be needed in case the weather is very dry.

 Spineless Yucca Pest or Diseases

 - Black weevil

 - Moth borers bore into the stems and roots.

 It is essential to eliminate the threat as soon as it is discovered.

 There aren’t any significant disease issues for this plant, aside from root rotting when the soil is highly moist.

 There might be some leaf spot, but it is not a significant threat to the growth of this plant.